cerbos/cerbos-fastmcp/docs/configuration.md

 - `principal_builder`: **Required**.
 Turns an `AccessToken` into a `cerbos.sdk.model.Principal`.
 Both sync and async functions are supported.
 - `cerbos_host`: Optional when `CERBOS_HOST` is set.
 Accepts `host:port` format.
-  The middleware will immediately create and validate the Cerbos client connection during initialization to provide fail-fast behavior.
+  The middleware creates and validates the Cerbos client automatically the first time it handles a message, ensuring the gRPC channel is bound to the active event loop.
 - `cerbos_client`: Optional.
 Inject an existing `AsyncCerbosClient` if you manage the lifecycle yourself.
 When provided, `cerbos_host` is ignored.
 - `resource_kind`: Optional, default `mcp_server`.
 Override per deployment if needed.